 surface disposal involves placement in engineered surface impoundments or, in the case of Eagle, in a previously mined open pit.

 Of the five Lundin Mining operations, Eagle Mine is the only operation that does not have a constructed tailings impoundment with dams.
-The five active tailings facilities use various construction techniques for the main and secondary or perimeter dams, but none use upstream construction.
-Lundin Mining also maintains and monitors six inactive/closed tailings facilities, one of which is a rockfill combination centreline and downstream design followed by rockfill upstream raises and buttresses at Zinkgruvan.
+Across the other operations, the active tailings facilities use various construction techniques for the main and secondary or perimeter dams, but none use upstream construction.
+Lundin Mining also maintains and monitors six inactive/closed tailings facilities, one of which is a rockfill combination centreline and downstream design followed by rockfill upstream raises and buttresses (Enemossen tailings facility at Zinkgruvan).

 All tailings facilities are operated or closed as per the currently approved design.
 Full and complete engineering records including design, construction, operation, maintenance and/or closure exist for all tailings facilities except for the inactive Enemossen facility at Zinkgruvan, and closed San Esteban and Ojos del Salado facilities at Candelaria.
 San Esteban has an updated detailed design closure plan and the three Ojos del Salado tailings facilities are legacy sites that ceased operations in the 1960s.
 The Ojos del Salado tailings facilities were fully closed in 2012 as per an approved engineered closure plan.